Raising queen honey bees

 Each nucleus should be marked with a record of the date the young queen is due to emerge and the queen from which she was bred.

 Under normal field and mating conditions, a virgin queen will mate and commence to lay about 10 days after emerging from its cell.
 In the autumn, this period can extend considerably.
-Do not open nucleus hives during the mating period, nor move them during this period.'
+Do not open nucleus hives or move them during during the mating period.

 Mating of virgin queens

 After virgin queens have been reared, it is equally important to have them mated properly.
-Mating takes place when queens are flying in the open and never in the hive.
+Mating takes place when queens are flying in the open — never in the hive.

 - Queen rearing (1981).
 By L Snelgrove.
 Published by Snelgrove and Smith, Avon, UK.